-Having a platonic friendship is a wonderful thing.
+Having a platonic relationship is a wonderful thing.
 Of course, sometimes it’s difficult to ignore the sexual tension, but if you follow these rules, you will do just fine!

-It usually starts with a question “How long have you guys been together?”
+It usually starts with the question “How long have you guys been together?”
 Followed by a moment where you and your friend stare at each other and laugh, before explaining “just friends.”

 What follows is usually a moment of awkward silence, raised eyebrows, and a long “oookay.”
 So if you’re going to be platonic friends, this is something you both have to get used to.

-This is something you will have to confront if you’re ever considering a serious platonic friendship with someone.
+This is something you will have to confront if you’re ever considering a serious platonic relationship with someone.

 If you find yourself struggling with a relationship problem, life problem, opposite gender problem, or a difficult decision, your friend will be able to offer you a whole new perspective, and unadulterated advice.